Laveen, Phoenix: Education

 The community is served by the Laveen Elementary School District and Roosevelt Elementary School District (for both elementary and middle school students), and the Phoenix Union High School District.
-In addition to the original Laveen School, now a K-8 school named Laveen Elementary, the community supports seven other K-8 schools: Bernard Black, Cheatham Elementary, Desert Meadows, M.C.
-Cash Elementary, Rogers Ranch, Trailside Point, and Vista del Sur (a traditional school that was named the #1 Elementary School in the state of Arizona in 2012 by the Arizona Department of Education).
+In addition to the original Laveen School, now a K–8 school named Laveen Elementary, the community supports seven other K–8 schools: Bernard Black, Cheatham Elementary, Desert Meadows, M.C.
+Cash Elementary, Rogers Ranch, Trailside Point, and Vista del Sur (a traditional school that was named the #1 elementary school in the state of Arizona in 2012 by the Arizona Department of Education).
 Rogers Ranch Elementary, the seventh school in the district with a curriculum focused on Science, Technology, Engineering, and Math ("STEM"), opened in August 2012.
 There are two charter schools in Laveen, and a private school in nearby Maricopa Village.
 Laveen has two high schools (Betty H. Fairfax High School and César Chávez High School), and South Mountain Community College plans to build a campus at 59th Avenue and Vineyard Road.
+Heritage Academy Laveen, a 6–12 grade tuition-free charter school, opened in Laveen around August 2014.

-The K-8 tribal school Gila Crossing Community School, affiliated with the Bureau of Indian Education, is in Komatke, with a Laveen address.
+The K–8 tribal school Gila Crossing Community School, affiliated with the Bureau of Indian Education, is in Komatke, with a Laveen address.

 Governmental representation

-Laveen is in Arizona's 7th Congressional District, and is served by Representative Ruben Gallego, a Democrat.
+Laveen is in Arizona's 3rd Congressional District, and is served by Representative Yassamin Ansari, a Democrat.
 Laveen is also represented by Phoenix City Council's 7th district, and Arizona Legislative district 27.